lucas-quinn/ionic-memory-leak/readme.md

-# ionic component memory leak
+# stencil/ionic component memory leak

 If we render a component conditionally, there will be a memory leak issue for some components.

 If the compoent exists in a stencil component, the whole stencil component will not be garbage collected.
 For example, we wrap ion-button in a stencil component, and render it conditionally, the stencil component will not be garbage collected.

-Ionic latest
+Ionic@latest

 - [ ] React@latest perfect clean